AirbusCyber/grap/README.md

 - [doc/syntax_highlighting.md](doc/syntax_highlighting.md)

 The syntax of pattern and test graphs is detailed in the file [grap\_graphs.pdf](https://github.com/quoscient/grap/releases/download/v1.1.0/grap_graphs.pdf) within the release section:

-The [examples/](examples/) folder contains a python file demonstrating how to use the python bindings to analyze Backspace samples.

 # License
 grap is licensed under the MIT license.
 The full license text can be found in [LICENSE](LICENSE).